OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 cilk_spawn { z[j++] = f(i++); }
 ```

-[Test op= forms and add an example or remove the allegation that
-they are allowed.]

-Although the compiler accepts spawns inside of expressions, they are
+Although the compiler accepts `cilk_spawn` before almost any
+expression, spawns inside of expressions are unlikely to have the
-unlikely to have the expected semantics.
-A future version of the
+expected semantics.
+A future version of the language may explicitly
-language may explicitly limit `cilk_spawn` to the contexts above,
+limit `cilk_spawn` to the contexts above, at or near the top of the
-at or near the top of the parse tree of a statement.
+parse tree of a statement.

 ### Sync